pmagdon/cloud_detection/docs/source/results.rst

 the blue band for this area and mask the pixels as clouds.

-We can also observe in the image of date 2015-04-09 that the neighbourhood correlation test manages to reclassify some of these pixels as cloud free, especially the ones that are near the forest.
+We can also observe in the image of date 2015-04-09 that the neighbourhood correlation test manages to reclassify some of these pixels as cloud-free, especially the ones that are near the forest.
 A closer look at this pink band near the forest area reveals that the pixel width of it is around 6, which is approximately the half of the window size parameter that is set to 11.
 The neighbourhood correlation test is able to reclassify these pixels because it recognises a high correlation between the neighbourhoods thanks to the forest area, where the values don't variate as much between the two dates.